zukui1984/ml-zoomcamp-homework/midterm project - telco customer churn/README.md

 ## 💡 Key Insights

-1. **Month-to-month contracts** have 42.7% churn rate - highest risk
+1. **Month-to-month contracts** have 42.7% churn rate - the highest risk segment
 2. **Longer tenure** = lower churn risk
 3. **Fiber optic users** churn more than DSL users
 4. **Electronic check** payment correlates with higher churn

-## 📝 Model Optimization

-- Feature engineering (6 new features created)
-- Hyperparameter tuning (depth and learning rate)
-- Multiple model comparison
+## 🎯 Conclusion
+This project demonstrates that customer churn is primarily driven by contract flexibility, service tenure, internet service type, and payment method.
+The final XGBoost model achieves **0.85 AUC** on test data, providing reliable churn probability predictions that can help telecom companies proactively identify at-risk customers and deploy targeted retention strategies—such as offering long-term contract incentives to month-to-month fiber optic customers or migrating electronic check users to automatic payment methods.